Wykoff, Minnesota

 Wykoff is a city in Fillmore County, Minnesota, United States.
+The current mayor is Ryan Breckenridge.
 The population was 444 at the 2010 census.

 History

 Fannie Mahood Heath the "Flower lady of North Dakota" was born here in 1864.
 Wykoff was platted in 1871.
 It was named for Cyrus G. Wykoff, a railroad surveyor and early landowner.
 A post office has been in operation at Wykoff since 1871.
 The town was incorporated on March 8, 1876.

-Much of its downtown, on old Street, is designated as part of the Wykoff Commercial Historic District on the National Register of Historic Places.
+Much of its downtown, on Gold Street, is designated as part of the Wykoff Commercial Historic District on the National Register of Historic Places.

+In 2022, Mayor Breckenridge endorsed Ian Meisner for mayor of neighboring town, Spring Valley.